erayzesen/kirpi/readme.md

 </details>

 ## Contributing
-* To contribute code to the project, please try to follow Nim’s standard library [style guide](https://nim-lang.org/docs/nep1.html).
+To contribute code to the project, please try to follow Nim’s standard library [style guide](https://nim-lang.org/docs/nep1.html).
 We generally strive to maintain consistency with it throughout this project.(You might not like this guide, but after all, it’s a prepared style guide that everyone can access and use collectively.)
-* We avoid using macros and metaprogramming unless absolutely necessary.
-Please refrain from using them unnecessarily; this project is intended to be readable even by newcomers to Nim, in its simplest form.
+### Core principles
+* ***Do not use macros or metaprogramming.*** This project does not need them and should not rely on them.
+It is important that the framework and its internal code remain understandable with zero learning curve, using only basic Nim knowledge.
+* ***Avoid unnecessary abstractions.*** Prefer primitive types in API method arguments (e.g. float, int, bool).
+Only group values using tuple when grouping is actually meaningful.
+Use seq or array for collections.
+For example, defining a vertex format explicitly as ```tuple[x, y, u, v: float]``` is preferred over introducing custom types like ```Vertex2D```.
+The intent is for an intermediate Nim developer to understand the expected data layout immediately using Nim language knowledge alone, without learning framework-specific types or relying on detailed API documentation.
-* We aim to keep the API minimal and avoid expanding or changing it unless truly necessary.
-Feel free to suggest ideas, but please don’t take offense at any potential negative feedback.
+* ***Preserve minimalism.*** We aim to keep the API small and stable, and to avoid expanding or changing it unless it is truly necessary.
+Suggestions are always welcome, but please don’t take offense if an idea is declined.
+If what you are building can live as a separate module, plugin, or library in an external repository, prefer that approach.
+This framework is intentionally designed as a small core API meant to be surrounded by an ecosystem of extensions.
+If you believe a missing capability in the core API genuinely prevents this, then open a PR and let’s discuss it.
-* This project uses Naylib (Nim’s Raylib wrapper) as its backend.
-The backend is actually where we are most flexible.
-If you have ideas for alternative implementations—for example, a Pixi.js backend for the JS target, or a backend that could extend the framework to consoles and more platforms, or a fully Nim-written, cross-platform library to replace Raylib—these kinds of contributions are very welcome.
-* You can also contribute separate Nim modules aimed at the ecosystem rather than the framework repository itself, which we really appreciate.
-We can even list these modules here.
-* If you’re not interested in development, creating tutorials is a significant way to contribute, and we’d be happy to share them in our repository.
-* If you’re not interested in development and can’t create tutorials, reporting bugs or opening issues about usability problems is also highly valued.
+* ***Treat the backend as a replaceable layer.*** This project currently uses Naylib (Nim’s Raylib wrapper) as its backend.
+However, if you inspect the source code, you’ll see that Raylib is used at an arm’s length, making it entirely feasible to add alternative backends alongside it.
+The graphics API is largely built on top of Raylib’s rlgl layer and its OpenGL-oriented calls.
+Because of this, ideas or experiments around different backends are very welcome.
+As long as the approach remains pragmatic, the backend layer is intentionally the most flexible part of this project.

+### Other ways to contribute

+* Write and share plugins or modules that are either fully dependent on the framework or can be used independently while working well with it (ECS, physics, GUI, etc.)
+* Open issues to report bugs or missing features.
+* Create tutorials or documentation related to the framework.
+* If you enjoy **kirpi**, share your thoughts on social media to help others discover it :) Don’t forget to share your work(game, prototype, creative coding projects ) with the `#madewithkirpi` tag.

 ## What's mean kirpi?
 "Hedgehog” in my native language Turkish is “kirpi.”
-Its pronunciation is /keer-pee/.We like hedgehogs and we share the games and prototypes we build with kirpi using the **#madewithkirpi** tag.
+Its pronunciation is /keer-pee/.